Read the profiler snapshot

 In the Profiler tool window, the collected data is presented on several tabs: Flame Graph, Call Tree, and Method List.

 The flame graph visualizes the application call tree with the rectangles that stand for frames of the call stack, ordered by width.
-Methods that consume more CPU time and memory resources are wider than the others.
+Frames that consume more resources are wider than the others and are placed on the left.

 Zoom the graph

-Use the and options to zoom the graph.
+Use the and buttons on the flame graph's toolbar or the scroll wheel to zoom the graph.

 To focus on a specific method, double-click the corresponding block on the graph.

-To restore the original size of the graph, click 1:1.
+To restore the original size of the graph, click 1:1 on the toolbar.

 Search the graph